johndeu/media-services-dotnet-functions-integration/README.md

   contains a connection string for your input storage account.
 Otherwise, you may end up with an error message at startup.
   Make sure to add a new AppSetting to your Functions project with the storage account name and connection string, and update the functions.json file if you see this error:
-* **SigningKey** - the 64-byte Base64 encoded signing key to use to protect and secure your WebHooks callbacks from Azure Media Services
+* **SigningKey** - the 64-byte Base64 encoded signing key to use to protect and secure your WebHooks callbacks from Azure Media Services.
+    This key is for sample purposes only and you should replace this key with your own.

     Example value: `wOlDEUJ4/VN1No8HxVxpsRvej0DZrO5DXvImGLjFhfctPGFiMkUA0Cj8HSfJW7lePX9XsfHAMhw30p0yYqG+1A==`
 * **WebHookEndpoint** - the Webhook URL endpoint for the deployed Notification_Webhook_Function in this project to be used by Azure Media Services to callback to your Function from the Encoding job Functions.

   ### Connection Strings:
-  To find the connection string for your storage account, open the storage account in the Azure portal(Ibiza).
+  If you are adjusting the deployment settings to use an existing Media Services account or storage account, you can find the connection string for your storage account in the Azure portal(Ibiza).
 Go to Access Keys in Settings.
 In the Access Keys blade go to Key1, or Key2, click the "..." menu and select "view connection string".
 Copy the connection string.

   ### Code Modifications Required: